Huntly Castle: James VI slights the castle

 In March 1584 an English recusant Catholic Sir Thomas Gerard of Bryn was sent by Lady Ferniehirst to find refuge at Huntly.
 George Gordon, 6th Earl of Huntly was a Catholic and James VI decided to subdue his power in the north.
 The king arrived at Huntly on 26 April 1589 after spending a night at Kintore.
 The Earl of Huntly had fled to the mountains, stripping the countryside and emptying the house of furniture.
 James brought 100 workmen to demolish the castle.
 Huntly sent the king an offer to spare the house and surrendered.

 In March 1593 a royal garrison of 16 men commanded by Archie Carmichael was to be put in Huntly Castle.
 In May 1593 the Earl captured a man called Pedder in the lands of Atholl.
 Pedder was hanged and dismembered and his body parts displayed on poles at Huntly.

-In July 1594 Huntly was overseeing the building of a new hall and gallery.
+In April 1594 a Flemish ship came to Montrose and it was suspected that a messenger rode to Huntly Castle with a bag of Spanish gold.
+In July, the Earl was overseeing the building of a new hall and gallery.
 Following the battle of Glenlivet, James VI came with workmen again and his master of works William Schaw, and planned to blow up the "gret old tower" which had been "fourteen years in building" on 29 October 1594.
 The kirk minister Andrew Melville was with the king and a vocal advocate for demolition.
 Aberdeen town council bought twenty stones in weight of gunpowder for the demolition of Huntly and other places, and sent the stonemason John Fraser and other workmen to the demolition work at Huntly and Old Slains Castle, equipped with new shovels.

 The royal council met at Terrisoule to discuss the planned demolition on 28 October.
 Some Lords wanted the fortress kept to hold a loyal garrison.
 James VI still wished the whole castle, the new and old work, to be slighted.
 It was decided not to completely demolish Huntly and Slains Castle and other houses, but preserve them for the convenience of the royal garrisons.
 It was also said that the pleas of the Countesses of Huntly and Erroll to save the houses were successful.
 David Foulis wrote to Anthony Bacon that Henrietta Stewart, Countess of Huntly, watched the demolition at Huntly and was not allowed to have an audience with the king to plead her case.
 The king made his friend Sir John Gordon of Pitlurg the keeper of the remaining buildings at Huntly.